google/turbinia/docs/developer/develop-minikube.md

 * MacAir M3 8GB with Docker Desktop
 * GCE (e2-standard-4) Debian 12/bookworm 16GB with Docker Engine (Running on GCP using the [VSCode Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh))
    * Setting up the VSCode Remote-SSH extension is outside of scope for this documentation but more information can be found [here](https://code.visualstudio.com/docs/remote/ssh).
+   * NOTE: The GCE machine is used as a local machine running in GCP where you will install minikube and the other dependencies on.

 ## Components
 ### Minikube